 - We will help you buy property in Spain

-The Spanish Property Appraisal Institute identifies several trends that will characterize the real estate sector in 2021, affected by the coronavirus.
+The Spanish Property Appraisal Institute identifies several trends that will characterize the real estate sector in 2021 as affected by the coronavirus.

-The pandemic has created preconditions for the emergence of accelerated digitization, teleworking, uncertainty, distancing measures, etc., which have affected daily life, work, communication.
-All this has caused the emergence of new norms that will now become commonplace in our way of life.
+The pandemic has created preconditions for the emergence of accelerated digitization, teleworking, uncertainty, distancing measures, etc. which have affected daily life, work, and communication.
+All this has caused the emergence of new norms that will now become commonplace in daily life.

-The real estate market has also felt the impact of the pandemic, as the role of home in people's lives has increased, they have learned to value space for work and play.
+The real estate market has also felt the impact of the pandemic as the role of the home in people's lives has become more important; they have learned to value space for work and play.

 Experts identify the following trends in the Spanish real estate market:

-- New demand in areas with low population density due to lack of free space in houses.
-The most important requirements in finding a house today are: spacious outdoor areas, brightness, additional space for remote work, and energy efficiency at home.
-New requirements are driving demand for new buildings and single-family houses.
-Single-family houses in Spain, townhouses and luxury real estate have generated the most activity and interest.
-In the third quarter of 2020, the purchase and sale of single-family houses accounted for 20.4% of the total transactions number.
+New demand in areas with low population density due to lack of free space in houses.
+The most important requirements in finding a house today are spacious outdoor areas, brightness, additional space for remote work, and energy efficiency at home.
+These new requirements are driving the demand for new buildings and single-family houses.
+Single-family houses, townhouses and luxury real estate in Spain have generated the most activity and interest.
+In the third quarter of 2020, the purchase and sale of single-family houses accounted for 20.4% of total transactions.
 In 2020, the average selling price for single-family houses in Spain was € 244 028 in urban areas and € 151 702 in rural areas.
-The average price for which you can buy property in Spain is 151 070 euros.
+The average price for buying property in Spain is 151 070 euros.

 Evaluation Institute experts emphasize that interest in housing in rural or coastal areas, where the population density is lower, has increased.

 - Price instability in the rental market.
-The increase in housing offers since the start of the pandemic as a result of the transition from tourist rentals to traditional rentals, and the movement of people from large cities to other areas have affected the rental price.
-Coronavirus vaccine is encouraging, which will create the conditions for returns to offices and universities, which could lead to a slowdown in the pace of falling prices.
+The increase in housing offers since the start of the pandemic due to tourist rentals transitioning to traditional rentals, as well as the movement of people from large cities to other areas have affected rental prices.
+The coronavirus vaccine is encouraging and will create the conditions for the return to offices and universities.
+This could then lead to a slowdown in the pace of falling prices.

-- In 2021, the “build to rent” format will be consolidated (construction of housing for subsequent rent).
-The rate is predicted to expand the park of housing available for rent in large cities.
+- In 2021, “build to rent” will be consolidated (construction of housing for subsequent rent).
+The rate is predicted to expand the choice of available housing for rent in large cities.

-A significant slowdown in the foreigners’ activity.
-House purchases and sales by foreign buyers have been constrained by the inter-country travel ban, as well as uncertainty over the pandemic impact on the Spanish and global property market.
+A significant slowing down in foreigners’ activity.
+House purchases and sales by foreign buyers have been constrained by the inter-country travel ban, as well as uncertainty over the pandemic’s impact on the Spanish and global property market.

 According to the notary, in the first half of 2020, there was a 37.4% drop in the activity of foreign investors in real estate on an annualized basis.

-- The emergence of a developed sector of digital services.
+- The emergence of developed digital services sector.
 New technologies have made it possible to conduct virtual tours of real estate, close transactions using smart contracts, and submit online applications for mortgages.
-In fact, real estate is entering the digital world, preparing for digital transformation by integrating new technologies.
+Real estate is entering the digital world and preparing for digital transformation by integrating new technologies.